Purpose of Negative Pressure Rooms

 The other option is a commercial one.
 NQ Industries Inc. has developed products for medical application in contaminated environments including mobile Ultraviolet-HEPA-Carbon-Photocatalysis air purification systems.

-When rooms are not properly pressurized (positive or negative), airborne contaminants can escape putting the health of patients and staff at risk.
-No matter what system is used, the need for negatively and positively pressured rooms in the hospital is well documented.
+When rooms are not properly pressurized (negative or positive), airborne contaminants can escape putting the health of patients, staff, and visitors at risk.